xumadison/ai-spending-dashboard/README.md

 ---
 ## **Design Decisions:**
-* **Why this concept?** I chose this concept because it aligns with the growing need for financial literacy, especially among students from 1st-generation and low-income households that are new to managing their finances.
-I considered alternatives such as creating a static web page to provide insights for financial tips on purchases, but decided that this data set dashboard would be more impactful in supporting with long-term spending behavior and visualizations.
+* **Why this concept?** I chose this concept because it aligns with the growing need for financial literacy, especially among students from low-income households who are new to managing their finances.
+I considered alternatives such as creating a static web page to provide insights for financial tips on purchases.
+However, decided that this data set dashboard would be more impactful in supporting long-term spending behavior and visualizations.
 * **Tradeoffs:** Performance concerns may arise with large datasets (100,000+ rows) due to the Pandas being in memory.
-It's a cost-effective alternative for introductory budget/spending platforms in comparison to purchasing financial management software for bookkeeping and tracking investments.
+It's a cost-effective alternative to purchasing financial management software for bookkeeping and tracking investments by providing an introductory budget/spending platform.
-* **Security/Privacy:** Long-term data is not stored on the app and is only used to process insights for the user and is deleted after.
+* **Security/Privacy:** Long-term data is not stored on the app and is only used to process insights for the user, and is deleted after.
 * **Ops:** Logs are captured for errors in the Flask app; the app could benefit from scaling in case of high traffic, and the app may have performance issues with large CSV files.